CESNET/metacentrum-user-docs/docs/related/jupyter/index.md

 }
 ```

-Output
+*Output*:

     Success!

-## Setting Python virtual environment using virtualenv
+## Setting Python virtual environment using `virtualenv`

 !!! note
     If you don't need to manage and switch between multiple python environments, but you only want to install additional python libraries and make them available in your Jupyter notebook, you dont have to use virtualenv and you should follow the next section with manual installation of python packages.

 It is often useful to have one or more Python environments where you can experiment with different combinations of packages without affecting your main installation.
 Python supports this through virtual environments.

 The virtual environment is a copy of an existing version of Python with the option to inherit existing packages.

 A virtual environment is also useful when you need to work on a shared system and do not have permission to install packages as you will be able to install them in the virtual environment.

 Open terminal (or Putty on Windows) and connect to one of the MetaCentrum frontends